ddella/FakeAPI/README.md

 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Run the project
+You can run the container with the database inside it.
+As soon as you exit the container the data will be lost.
+You can map (`bind`) a local directory of the host inside the container.
+This way you keep the data after the container exist.

+>Use an appropriate `hostname` if you start multiple containers.
+This is the only unique ID I found, as the process ID is alway `1` when the script runs inside the container.
+The logs will print the `hostname` so you know which container did what.
+Remember I made this script to test API Gateways.

 ## Run the project with the data file inside the container.
 The data will be lost when the container exits.
 ```sh